1838 Scholarship Campaign

 Learn more about how you can get involved in the 1838 Campaign.

 - Join the 1838 Fund >>

 - See campaign leadership opportunities >>

 Today, the dream of a career in medicine often comes with a heavy burden of debt.
-In the Class of 2016, only 47 out of 183 students graduated debt-free.
-A review of graduates from the past five years shows students with debt carry an average of about $161,800.
+In the Class of 2017, only 42 out of 200 students graduated debt-free.
+The average debt for those Class of 2017 graduates with debt was $201,370.